MatheusRich/matheusrich.github.io/_drafts/a-mindset-for-better-code.md

 ```

 Small change, but this is _way_ easier to understand what's going on, even
 without the method body.
-The name hints at what the method does and we'd know
+The name hints at what the method does, and we'd know
 what to expect from it.

-When poorly named, even small variables start bothering us
+When poorly named, even small variables would bother us

 ```rust
 // What the heck is this number?